angrybacon/doomsday-wiki/markdown/articles/2022/02/09/axionmegareport.md

 Let's just say for argument's sake there is a god and they were angry at how little respect I was giving.
 I think I had 7 looks (6 draws steps and a Street Wraith cycle) to find what I needed which, out of 53 cards left in deck is a 95.6% chance according to the hypergeometric calculator I just shoved some numbers into.

+*Editors Note: you also get 7 looks if you just mulligan lmao - d8dk32*

 Ah well, that's the risk of those keeps.
 And it was a sweet hand.
 Even on turn 4 facing double :card[Spirit of the Labyrinth] I felt favoured.
 It was only when two Urza tokens joined the party that my life dropped too swiftly to be able to come back.
 I have no idea what my opponent must have thought at me passing and discarding until